 The information you provide to SWEAP is valuable to the social work program that sent you this survey and educators nationally.
 Your feedback informs program improvement efforts.
+SWEAP will only share information collected on this form with the Social Work education program sponsoring this assessment.

-Information collected through this instrument will be combined with similar information from social work programs around the country and maintained in a confidential database by SWEAP.
-Returning this survey indicates that you consent to have your data collected.
-Your participation to improve Social Work education is appreciated and voluntary.
+Clicking "Submit and Finalize" on this survey indicates that you consent to have your data collected.
+Your participation to improve SW education is appreciated and voluntary.

 Thank You.